R3Conclave/conclave-core-sdk/docs/docs/enclaves.md

 The second point is intuitive to understand.
 Think of your enclave as a concrete version of your privacy policy.
 If you change your web server, core database engine or even entire operating system then this is of no concern to your users.
 You've only changed *how* data is processed.
-But if you change *what* you do with their data, they may have an opinion on this and want to know about it.
+However, if you change *what* you do with their data, they may have an opinion on this and want to know about it.
 Remote attestation lets them see that the core business logic has changed, and in what way.